 Public health professionals often work alongside colleagues in other disciplines.
 Consistent with this, Sunderland has created an environment that encourages interdisciplinary learning.
 We also help you develop the advanced skills in communication, reflective practice and group working that underpin professional success.

-During the course you will analyse the government's agenda and its practical implications for community health.
+During the course you will analyse the global and national policy, and its practical implications.
 Additionally, you will have an opportunity to study an area of health care in depth, through a project.

 The research aspects of the course are supported by Sunderland’s on-going research programme.
 Our Health Sciences and Well-being Research Beacon aims to conduct world-leading research that leads to better physical and mental health and well-being for all.